-It is also important to share your views on organ donation with your family.
+When it comes to discussing your wishes, it's also important to share your views on organ donation with your family.
 This decision can be distressing for them, if they are not clear about what your wishes were.

 From 2020, all adults in England will be considered to have agreed to be an organ donor when they die unless they have ‘opted-out’ or are in one of the excluded groups.
 If you choose to opt-out, you should inform your family of your decision.

 End of life care

 Whilst talking about your funeral wishes, it may also be worth talking about your preferences for end of life care.

 Even if you have discussed your funeral wishes with your family, it is important to document your wishes.
 This will make it easier for those grieving when the time comes, as it is easy to forget the conversations you may have had with them about your funeral, at an emotional time.
 There are a number of ways you can document your preferences, including leaving your funeral wishes in a will, although it's important to remember that this is not legally binding.